tinder-juancrisostomo/insendio-ui/docs/POC_EVALUATION.md

 | **Maintenance** | Medium | We own components; upgrades are manual but controlled |
 | **Vendor lock-in** | None | Copy-paste = no runtime dependency on Shadcn |

-**Recommendation:** If the team is already on Tailwind, Shadcn is a natural fit.
+**Recommendation:** If the team is already on Tailwind, Shadcn (`@design-system/shadcn-ui`) is the recommended choice—speed and reuse via copy-paste.
 If not, factor in Tailwind adoption first.

 ---